niggiover9000/Working_Time_Measurement/README.md

 # How to use
--Start "Arbeitszeit.py" and follow the instructions!
+Start "Arbeitszeit.py" and follow the instructions!

 # Missing features
 - English translation